jdevans/GCD/README.md

 * train/{X,y,subject}_train.txt
 * test/{X,y,subject}_test.txt

+It writes its output into the file "GCD_Project_output.txt".

 It performes the following operations on the input data:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.